The 20 Best Doctor of Education (Ed.D.) Graduate Schools in 2023

 Doctor of Education (Ed.D., various programs)

-University of Washington (UW) pioneered the concept of “Normal curriculum” in 1878, leading to the institution of a “Normal College” in 1892, an educational institution specifically designed for grooming aspiring teachers.
-The official establishment of a College of Education at UW was in 1914.
+University of Washington (UW) pioneered the concept of a “Normal curriculum” in 1878, leading to the institution of a “Normal College” in 1892, an educational institution specifically designed for grooming aspiring teachers.
+The official establishment of the College of Education at UW was in 1914.

 Standout Features of the Program: